TheYellowThorn/andela-recruiting-pipeline/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+**Once in the application, click on the Analytics icon or link to view the recruiting pipeline prototype.**

 The page will reload if you make edits.\
 You will also see any lint errors in the console.